Sean-ZhiXin-Li/Sean-ZhiXin-Li/README.md

 I know these goals may look far beyond reach, but why not try to pursue what truly excites me?

 On the day I defined this project, I wrote my first orbital simulation code.
-In the summer, I updated daily.
-Once school starts, it may slow to weekly, but even that is enough.
+In summer I updated daily; later perhaps weekly — each log still counts.
 Each step matters, no matter how small.

 Unlike endless drills where I once gave up, these projects keep me alive.